Esplanade

 No analysis available

 Hot water does not appear to be included in the maintenance fee.
-The historical MLS signal is limited at only 5 of 20 listings showing HOTWAT, and several remarks explicitly reference a "hot water heater" or "new hot water heater," which is a strong indicator that each unit handles its own hot water.
-This is a correction away from inclusion.
+The MLS history is stronger the other way, with only 6/20 listings showing HOTWAT and many listings instead mentioning a unit hot water heater (WTRHTR), which is a strong sign this is not a building-paid utility.

 No analysis available

 Water appears to be included for many Esplanade listings, though the remarks are less direct than for cable or internet.
-The current MLS signal shows WATER in 13 of 20 listings, which is supportive but not as definitive as the strongest features.
-Overall the evidence favors inclusion, but with slightly lower confidence than the most explicit utilities.
+The current MLS signal is fairly strong, and the pattern suggests a building-level included utility rather than an isolated unit benefit.
+Confidence is solid but slightly lower than the most explicit features.

 No analysis available